cce-bigdataintro-1160/CEBD-1160-spring-2019/8-ml.md

 * [Measuring classification results explained](https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9): Reference explaining the difference between Accuracy, Precision, Recall and the F1Score on classification
 * [Measuring classification results with sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_fscore_support.html): how to analyse the metrics returned by the `metrics.classification_report`

-1. Print your score, classification_report and confusion_matrix
+1. Print your model score, classification_report and confusion_matrix
 2. Print the resulting f1-score for your model In order to improve this model should we increase or decrease the f1-score?

 ##### About choosing the best algorithm
+* [scikit-learn algorithm cheatsheet](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html): excellent starting point for deciding which algorithm to use when training models
 * [Supervised Learning algorithms](https://scikit-learn.org/stable/supervised_learning.html): sklearn list of supervised learning algorithms
-* [scikit-learn algorithm cheatsheet](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html): excellent starting point for deciding which algorithm to use when training models
 * Scikit-learn strives to have a uniform [interface](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) making it exceptionally easy to try different algorithms
 * But selecting hyperparameters can be a way more challenging task as these can be specific for each algorithm, and due to the fact that more complexity leads to the overfitting and underfitting problem